 - La Quinta Inn & Suites by Wyndham Cleveland Macedonia – Located in the town of Macedonia, this highly-rated hotel is a short drive to CVNP’s ski areas and hiking trails.

-Looking to rent a place on Airbnb instead?
+Looking for a vacation rental instead?
 Here are the best options:

 - Cozy Cottage in Akron – This cozy getaway with fireplace sits on 4 acres of land just a short drive away from the national park.
 It’s perfect for a couple, or for a solo getaway.